 This course will provide an overview of the salient math topics most heavily used in the core sophomore-level engineering courses.
 These include algebraic manipulation of engineering equations, trigonometry, vectors and complex numbers, sinusoids and harmonic signals, systems of equations and matrices, within the context of an engineering application, and reinforce through extensive examples of their use in the core engineering courses.
+Students may only earn credit for either EGR 182 or EGR 182L.
 Prerequisite: MAT 115.